jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 some dense layers.

-In order to write our script from training CNN, compared to the script for training a linear or MLP model, we need to change the input\_shape and also introduce new layers: [Convolutional layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D), [Pooling layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/MaxPool2D) and a [Flatten
+In order to write our script from training CNN, compared to the script for training a linear or multilayer fully connected model, we need to change the input\_shape and also introduce new layers: [Convolutional layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D), [Pooling layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/MaxPool2D) and a [Flatten